Network tab

 At the top of the sidebar are a number of items:

-• Click the cancel/close to close the sidebar.
+Click the to close the sidebar.

-• Investigate all host activity for this event
+Investigate all host activity for this event

-• Investigate network traffic for this event
+Investigate network traffic for this event

 These options are deep links into the Network explorer page (Kibana interface), providing access to all the information related to the event.

-• Click the Details angle right button to view the event in the Network event details page.
+button to view the event in the -

-• If available, a brief description of the event is provided that includes an explanation as to why the system flagged this event, identifies the threat or malware associated with this event, and briefly describes the detected activity.
+If available, a brief description of the event is provided that includes an explanation as to why the system flagged this event, identifies the threat or malware associated with this event, and briefly describes the detected activity.

 Subsequent sections of the sidebar display supporting data.
 Some sections are displayed only if relevant data is available.